 Walking in the Valley of Apes and Game Viewing in Queen Elizabeth National Park

 Queen Elizabeth Nation Park is north of Kibale Forests, about a 2-3-hour drive on a smooth-surfaced road.
 Here you can catch your short flight to Bwindi or spend a night before taking the 6-7-hour drive through the rugged highlands.

 The drive from Kibale Forest directly to Bwindi usually would take about 9-10 hours; it’s a tough drive for someone on holiday.
 So, spending a relaxed night or two at a safari camp in Queen Elizabeth National Park is a recommended way to break the journey.
-From here, you can do a game drive to savannah plains and a boat safari on Kazinga Channel.
+From here, you can do a game drive to Savannah Plains and a boat safari on the Kazinga Channel.

 If you are all about walking with the great apes of Uganda, then a walk with the lost chimpanzee of Kyambura Gorge will be your experience in Queen Elizabeth National Park.
 The ravine is a perfect tiny Eden, hiding below the plains, brimming with chimpanzees and other primates cut off from the large forest reserves.